 1) The final stock price at the end of the period.

 3) The impact of cumulatively reinvesting those dividends.

 An Example of the Earnings Multiple Valuation Approach

 Suppose a railroad company, called “DM Rail” currently has EPS of $2, pays annual dividends of $1, and has a stock price of $40.
 Since 40/2 is 20, the earnings multiple is 20.

-You think that’s a little bit high, would rather see a lower earnings multiple, but decide to look at the track record of growth along with future company plans to make a 10-year estimate.
+You think that may be a little bit high and would rather see a lower earnings multiple, but decide to look at the track record of growth along with the future company plans to make a 10-year estimate.
 Based on previous growth, management goals for EPS growth, explanations of how they’ll reach those goals, and other factors, you estimate a 10% rate of EPS growth over the next ten years, and assume that the dividend payout will stay the same, so the dividend also grows by 10% per year.